top of page

 Here's another derogatory review Michal left for Mojo Dojo.
 Notice here that Michal uses the alias "M" instead of his real name:

-In the message below from Rebekah to James (of Mojo Dojo), Rebekah acts as if she has no idea who "this M person" is and denies being involved in M's 1-star review left for Mojo Dojo.
+In the menacing message below from Rebekah to James (of Mojo Dojo), Rebekah acts as if she has no idea who "this M person" is and denies being involved in M's 1-star review left for Mojo Dojo.
 Rebekah threatens to leave Mojo Dojo a review that will be "much worse than the one this M person left you."

 Rebekah knows exactly who this "M" person is.
 She lives with him.

 This is yet another example of how Rebekah and Michal will say whatever suits them in the moment, facts be damned.
-It’s about controlling the narrative, gaslighting anyone who pushes back, and rewriting reality to fit their agenda.
+It’s about controlling the narrative, threatening anyone who pushes back, and rewriting reality to fit their agenda.

 I suppose Michal/M's 1-star reviews for Mojo Dojo weren't enough.
 Rebekah chimed in too from the FTA account.
 Rebekah, like Michal/M, accused Mojo Dojo of "onboarding" their competition.

-Let me crystal clear (pun intended).
-Mojo Dojo and Fit Test Victoria do not have a partnership, relationship, friendship, or any other kind of ship together.
-I believe Rebekah and Michal's obsession and distress over the success of Fit Test Victoria is what led them to concoct this paranoid delusion.
+To be crystal clear (pun intended): Fit Test Victoria and Mojo Dojo have no partnership, relationship, or any other kind of ship together.
+Rebekah and Michal’s obsession with our success seems to have inspired this paranoid delusion.

 Mojo Dojo created a 3-part exposé.
 You can watch those videos here: